ducbui060803/Weight_measurement/README.md

 # Weight_measurement
-Design an electronic scale using Loadcell, ESP32, C#
+Design an electronic scale using Loadcell sensor monitor, control by ESP32 and calib using C# Winforms GUI